Treit/treit.github.io/_posts/2020/2020-11-29-AksManagedIdentity.md

 info: SecretFetcher.Worker[0]
       Fetched the following value for 'AksDemoSecret': 'Sensitive Data!'
 {% endhighlight %}

+Success!
+We have started from scratch and properly configured our Azure environment so that we can successfully deploy and run a containerized application in AKS and use Managed Identity to seamlessly connect to our Key Vault.

 It might be instructive to see what happens when AAD Pod Identity is not deployed.
 Let's stop our existing application: